ahmadawais/shades-of-purple-vscode/readme.md

 I ([Ahmad Awais](https://twitter.com/mrahmadawais/)) am a Full Stack Web/JS Developer, OSS Dev Advocate, and a core developer at WordPress.
 My significant other ([Maedah Batool](https://twitter.com/MaedahBatool/)) is a Technical Project Manager, and she's also a WP Core Contributor.
 Together with our [team](https://TheDevCouple.com/team), we run the [Dev Couple](https://TheDevCouple.com/) blog.

 > #### [**Support our Open Source Projects!**](https://pay.paddle.com/checkout/515568)
-> If you'd like us to keep producing professional free and open source software (FOSS).
+> If you'd like us to keep producing professional free and open-source software (FOSS).
 Consider [paying for an hour of my dev-time](https://pay.paddle.com/checkout/515568).
 We'll spend two hours on open source for each contribution.
 Yeah, that's right, you pay for one hour and get both of us to spend an hour as a thank you.
 [Support here →](https://pay.paddle.com/checkout/515568)

 <br>